geoffrey-diederichs/Learning_maldev/Ciphers/Rolling_XOR_cipher/README.md

 # Rolling XOR cipher

 Takes a message and encodes or decodes it using a rolling XOR cipher.
+Coded in both C and python.

 # How to use